mnapoli/BlackBox/README.md

 You can read all about those interfaces in the [Interfaces documentation](doc/interfaces.md).

+## Features

+BlackBox can store data in:

+- files
+- memory/arrays

+Data can be:

+- stored in JSON
+- stored in YAML
+- serialized using PHP's `serialize()` function
+- encrypted with AES

+An integration with the [JMS Serializer](http://jmsyst.com/libs/serializer) library also allows to serialize PHP objects to JSON, XML or YAML.

 ## Backends

 Backends are classes that implement the `Storage` or `MapStorage` interfaces: